RoverPlatform/rover-ios/README.md

 # Rover iOS SDK

-This is Rover Campaigns, the marketing campaigns automation SDK from Rover.
-Rover Campaigns augments our core Rover Experiences product to enable mobile engagement and monetization with better mobile campaigns.
+This is the Rover SDK, which includes our core Rover Experiences product and marketing campaigns automation.
+The Rover SDK allows for the creation of mobile experiences, with added engagement and monetization for better mobile campaigns.

 <hr />

-The Campaigns SDK is a collection of Cocoa Touch Frameworks written in Swift.
+The Rover SDK is a collection of Cocoa Touch Frameworks written in Swift.
 Instead of a single monolithic framework, the Rover SDK takes a modular approach, allowing you to include only the functionality relevant to your application.
-The SDK is 100% open-source and available on [GitHub](https://github.com/RoverPlatform/rover-campaigns-ios).
+The SDK is 100% open-source and available on [GitHub](https://github.com/RoverPlatform/rover-ios).

 ---